lbfinkbeiner/Cassandra.linear/cassandralin/README.md

 # @ 13:30 I just went back and checked CAMB again.
 This time, it's giving me a
 # segfault instead of a complaint that the redshift is negative.
 A segfault is
 # significantly more difficult to address...

+# sigma12 non-linear sampling is probably a waste of time, but # we should come back to it in the future.